ruszkiew/config-maker/README.md

 		-h			help

 ## [TEMPLATE](a1.1.tmpl)
 This file is the configuration.
+This is a sample template file.

-      e.g. a1.1.tmpl
+      a1.1.tmpl

 Each template has a standard header.
 The header maintains the file name, description, file last updated,